Published May 21, 2024 · Updated Feb 24, 2026

 What difference does supportive faculty make?

-Supportive staff improve both learning and wellbeing.
+Supportive staff improve learning and wellbeing.
 Availability, approachable teaching and timely signposting help students manage workload and bridge from theory to practice.
 Personal tutors who proactively check in, coordinate support and make assessment expectations visible reduce avoidable friction.
-Where staff model scholarly curiosity and transparent decision-making, students gain resilience and a sense of belonging that carries into independent study and final-year projects.
+Where staff model scholarly curiosity and transparent decision-making, students build resilience and a sense of belonging that carries into independent study and final-year projects.

 What are the diverse learning outcomes in psychology?

 Psychology programmes cultivate a broad set of outcomes: analysis of human behaviour, research literacy, ethical awareness and transferable capabilities such as communication, teamwork and adaptability.
 Structured reflection within modules helps students translate these outcomes into narratives they can evidence in applications.
-Programme teams enhance impact when they sequence activities so that skills practised in one module are assessed in another, making progression tangible across the cohort.
+Programme teams increase impact when they sequence activities so that skills practised in one module are assessed in another, making progression tangible across the cohort.

 How does diverse assessment enhance learning?